 Back to my injury story.
 A few months after starting pilates, that nagging shoulder and back pain that I was icing and heating every single day was gone.
 Poof.
 Occasionally, it comes back like an unwelcomed guest.
 It’s one of those areas my body likes to attack itself.
 I just stay consistent, drink some of my favorite turmeric smoothies, and it goes away again.

 Pilates strengthens the spine and the back – which significantly reduces back pain over time.
-Make sure you’re dressed ready to move, though.
-See my post with 7 best workout leggings for pilates here.
+Make sure you’re dressed ready to move, though, so you don’t have leggings that restrict your movement or have details that dig into your back when you’re laying on the reformer.
+These are my all-time favorite leggings for pilates.
+They are super soft, flattering, and move with your body.
+For more suggestions, see my post with 7 best workout leggings for pilates here.

 3. Pilates improves your posture: